Understanding Thyroid Gland Disorders

 • Symptoms: tremors, accelerated heart rate, increased bowel movements, weight loss, anxiety, sweating, muscle weakness, brittle hair and nails

 • Thyroid nodules: refers to lumps or masses on the thyroid gland.
 This can be caused by cysts and tumors that are benign.
 There can be one or several nodules on the thyroid which can also differ in size.
+An enlarged thyroid gland, or goiter, can also be associated with thyroid nodules.

 • Thyroid cancer: there are different types of thyroid cancer which depends on the specific type of cells in the thyroid that becomes cancerous.
 Thyroid cancer is not as common and is typically treatable.